 In August 2017, the Illinois legislature passed the new Illinois Tax Credit Scholarship Program bill, Invest in Kids, which allows for a 75% income tax credit for individuals and corporations who make authorized contributions to a non-profit Scholarship Granting Organization (SGO).
 SGOs such as Empower Illinois and Big Shoulders will award scholarships to qualifying students based on family income.

-Individuals making donations to an SGO like Empower Illinois and wishing to benefit students at Regina Dominican are best served by directing their contribution to Regina Dominican High School.
+Individuals making donations to an SGO and wishing to benefit students at Regina Dominican are best served by directing their contribution to Regina Dominican High School.
 Our students have the best chance of benefiting from this scholarship opportunity through this method versus donations made to more general funds at the SGO.

 Required Actions to Participate in the Illinois Tax Credit Scholarship Program

 A taxpayer must have a “MyTax Illinois” account to apply for the credit.
 If you do not currently have an account, we encourage you to do that as soon as possible, at https://mytax.illinois.gov/.
 Follow prompts to activiate your MyTax Illinois account.
 This process can take up to ten days and involves a mailed Letter ID.

 Beginning January 1, 2019, donors can indicate the amount they wish to donate and reserve the corresponding tax credit.
 The Illinois Department of Revenue will grant tax credits on a first-come, first-served basis.
 Based on the experience of similar programs in other states, tax credits are claimed very quickly.
 We suggest you plan on making your tax credit reservation as early as possible.

 Donors have 60 days from the date they receive their credit authorization certificate to donate that indicated amount to the SGO of their choice.